CodeX-HL7-FHIR-Accelerator/mcode-lite/input/pagecontent/index.md

 ### Approach

-FHIR profiles noted in the EOM Clinical Data Elements Guides were created with specific elements marked as "must-support".
+FHIR profiles noted in the EOM Clinical Data Elements Guides were created with specific elements marked as required or "must-support".

 ### Credits